good-repository/react-monitoring/README.md

 # 🧩 React Monitoring & Logger

-A flexible and plug-and-play monitoring and logging solution for React, with native support for **Sentry**, **Datadog**, and custom services.
+A flexible, plug-and-play monitoring and logging library for React applications.

+Track errors and logs effortlessly with native support for **Sentry**, **Datadog**, and custom providers.
+Improve your frontend observability and debugging with minimal setup.

+Perfect for React developers who want robust error tracking and logging out of the box.

 ---